Downtown Edmonton: Retail

 Edmonton City Centre (formerly Eaton Centre and Edmonton Centre) is a two part shopping mall with over 170 services on 102 Avenue.
-It is anchored by Sport Chek, Winners and Landmark Cinemas.
+It is anchored by Winners, Shoppers Drug Mart and Landmark Cinemas.
 It has four office towers (using the mall as a podium), plus a Delta hotel.
 When Edmonton Centre and the Eaton Centre became one in the late 1990s after the demise of Eaton's, a newer and larger pedestrian skyway was built to connect the two malls which also contains a number of shops.
 Also in the late 1990s (after the malls became one), the mall received a makeover itself.

 Transportation

 Edmonton Transit System's light rail system runs beneath the downtown core, with one station at Churchill Square (Churchill LRT Station), three stations along Jasper Avenue (Central, Bay/Enterprise Square, and Corona) and next to the Legislature (Government Centre).
 From Government Centre station, the LRT continues south over the North Saskatchewan River to three University of Alberta stations (University, Health Sciences, and South Campus), as a part of the South extension.
-From Churchill Station, the LRT travels north east towards Commonwealth Stadium and Northlands Coliseum.
-A second LRT line, connecting to MacEwan University, Royal Alexandra Hospital, Kingsway Mall, and the Northern Alberta Institute of Technology (NAIT), opened in 2015.
-A third line under construction, the Valley Line, will connect downtown to Mill Woods.
+From Churchill Station, the LRT travels northeast towards Commonwealth Stadium and Northlands Coliseum.
+A second LRT line, the Metro Line, connecting to MacEwan University, Royal Alexandra Hospital, Kingsway Mall, and the Northern Alberta Institute of Technology (NAIT), opened in 2015.
+A third line, the Valley Line, connects downtown to Mill Woods, and As of 2024, the Valley Line's west phase is under construction.

-The Edmonton Pedway is a pedestrian skywalk system that consists of bridges and tunnels connecting to various buildings and LRT stations in the downtown area.
+The Edmonton Pedway is a pedestrian skywalk system that consists of bridges and tunnels connecting various buildings and LRT stations in the downtown area.

 A heritage streetcar line operates during the summer months from Jasper Avenue to Old Strathcona over the High Level Bridge.

+Surrounding Neighbourhoods

+Surrounding neighbourhoods include Central McDougall to the north, McCauley to the northeast, Boyle Street to the East, Rossdale to the south, Wîhkwêntôwin to the west, and Queen Mary Park to the northwest.
+Downtown Edmonton is bounded by 105 Avenue in the north and 97 Street in the east.
+Its southern boundary is defined by River Valley Road directly south of the Legislature, 97 Avenue, Bellamy Hill, and McDougall Hill.
+Its western boundary is 111 Street north of Jasper Avenue and the alley between 109 Street and 110 Street south of Jasper Avenue.